tolgarecep/test-scores/README.md

 <h1>Predictive analysis on dataset of test scores of student from various schools</h1>

-In this project, I explored the features and drived insights from data, then created a model to predict posttest scores.
+In this project, I explored the features and derived insights of data, then created a model to predict posttest scores.

 Data is from Kaggle, see it <a href="https://www.kaggle.com/kwadwoofosu/predict-test-scores-of-students">here</a>